DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ### Use Headless Mode

 TestCafe can run tests in [headless mode](../../concepts/browsers.md#headless-mode) in browsers that support it.
-Put the `:headless` suffix after the browser name:
+To run tests in headless mode, put the `:headless` suffix after the browser name:

 ```sh
 testcafe firefox:headless ./tests/